 Understanding Docker: A Beginner’s Guide for Geophysics Students

-Docker helps you package code, dependencies, and runtime settings into a portable unit called a container.
-For geophysics students, this is useful when running workflows across laptops, lab machines, and cloud systems without “it works on my machine” issues.
+Docker packages your code, dependencies, and runtime settings into a portable unit called a container.
+For geophysics students, that means running the same workflow across your laptop, a lab machine, and a cloud server without the classic “but it works on my machine” headache.
+This post introduces the core Docker concepts and shows a practical setup for scientific analysis.

-Why Docker Is Useful in Geophysics
+Why Docker is useful in geophysics

-Geophysics workflows often depend on many tools and libraries (for example numpy, scipy, matplotlib, obspy, and system packages).
-Managing these manually across systems can be fragile.
+Geophysics workflows often depend on many tools and libraries (for example numpy, scipy,

 Docker helps by: